The Bridgespan Group: History

+In 2022 The Economist published "Bridgespan Group: the most powerful consultants you've never heard of" which mentioned work with MacKenzie Scott and cited annual revenue of $59m and 329 employees in 2000.

 Current operations

+The Bridgespan Group now operates from eight locations: offices in Boston, San Francisco, New York, Mumbai, Johannesburg and Singapore; and hubs in Washington and Delhi.

 The Bridgespan Group's website is organized into several learning centers, focusing on particular aspects of nonprofit management, such as hiring, strategy and funding.
 The site is interactive and includes free access to resources—articles, podcasts, videos, Q&A sessions, as well as several Bridgespan case studies.
 The website also features an online job board.

-The organization claims it specializes in helping clients to affect the greatest possible change with their charitable donations.
+The organization claims it specializes in helping clients to effect the greatest possible change with their charitable donations.
 It advises clients against spreading donations too thinly so "that they have no real impact."